-1. I want to start a new organization; do I have to register with the Office of Student Activities & First-Year Programs?
+1. I want to start a new organization.
+Do I have to register with the Office of Student Activities & Greek Life?

 Yes.
-Being registered with the OSA/FYP gives clubs and organizations various rights including:
+Being registered with OSAGL gives clubs and organizations various rights including:

 2. What is the difference between a registered and a recognized student organization?

-Registered Organization: Any club or organization that has completed all procedures and required by the Office of Student Activities & First-Year Programs to become a club or organization at Gettysburg College.
+Registered Organization: Any club or organization that has completed all procedures and required by the Office of Student Activities & Greek Life to become a club or organization at Gettysburg College.
 These procedures are outlined in the Clubs and Organization's Manual and can also be found under how to start an organization.
-Being registered with OSA/FYP gives clubs and organizations various rights outlined above.
+Being registered with OSAGL gives clubs and organizations the various rights outlined above.

 Recognized Organization: Any club or organization that has applied for and been granted recognition by Student Senate.
-A club or organization MUST be registered with the Office of Student Activities & First-Year Programs in order to obtain recognition from Student Senate.
+A club or organization MUST be registered with the Office of Student Activities & Greek Life in order to obtain recognition from Student Senate.
 Clubs and organizations at Gettysburg College are not required to become recognized, but it is considered a privilege and comes with additional rights that include:

 3. Does my organization have to have an advisor?

 Yes.
 Each club or organization is responsible for attaining and advisor.
 The advisor must be full-time faculty (NOT on sabbatical), staff, or administrator.
 Any club or organization without an advisor will be automatically considered inactive.
-Note: All advisors must sign a Letter of Verification each year.
+Note: All advisors must complete a Verification Form each year.

-An active club or organization is one that has met and is maintaining all of the requirements to be registered with the Office of Student Activities and First-Year Programs.
+An active club or organization is one that has met and is maintaining all of the requirements to be registered with the Office of Student Activities & Greek Life.
 This type of club or organization has a presence on campus through regular meetings or events with its members and/or campus community.
 For a club or organization to remain active, records MUST be updated each semester by the fourth Friday of the first month of the semester.